cancmz/myprojects/CERN-Inspired Particle Detector Simulation/README.md

 - Detectors only capture a fraction of incoming particles.
 - Time-resolved data is crucial for analysis.

-Environmental and cosmic conditions such as solar flares, geomagnetic storms, and altitude influence particle flux and detection:
+Environmental and cosmic conditions such as solar flares, geomagnetic storms and altitude influence particle flux and detection:

 | Real-World Condition                 | Simulation Parameter Affected       | Example                                     |
 |-------------------------------------|-------------------------------------|---------------------------------------------|